 Licensing and Credentialing for Texas CVOR Contracts

 Because Texas is a compact state, travelers holding a compact home-state RN license can take Texas assignments without applying for a separate license.
-If your home state isn’t in the compact, the Texas Board of Nursing is one of the faster boards to work with, and a complete application by endorsement often clears in just a few weeks — so it pays to start early.
-CVOR contracts are also among the most credential-intensive in travel nursing.
+No compact license?
+The Texas Board of Nursing is one of the faster boards to work with, and a complete application by endorsement often clears in just a few weeks, so it pays to start early.
+On top of licensing, CVOR sits near the top of travel nursing for credential requirements.
 Here’s what Texas facilities generally expect:

 - BLS: Required universally and must be current